Armstrong Todd: Personal life

 Armstrong Todd and Frances Alicia Kinahan Todd had two sons and five daughters.
 Both sons were medical practitioners.
-Their first son, Robert Henry Todd, became a coroner for the City of Sydney, New South Wales, Australia.
+Their first son, Robert Henry Todd, was a medical doctor and lawyer.
+He became a coroner for the City of Sydney, New South Wales, Australia.
 The second son, Armstrong Herbert Swifte Todd, became a surgeon in County Fermanagh, Ireland.

 At the age of 44, it appears Todd became severely ill.
 The nature of his illness is presently unknown.
 Medical directories suggest he retired from medical practice before 1870.
 On 20 May 1873, he was admitted to Camberwell House Asylum in Surrey, England as patient 26389.
 He died there several days later, on 3 June 1873, at the age of 47 years.
 He is buried at Norwood Cemetery in Lambeth, England.
 After his death, Frances Alicia Kinahan Todd returned to Dublin, Ireland.

 The children of Armstrong Todd and Francis were: